-- Drupal makes it extremely easy to find all your site's content.
-Log in and click on "Office Content."
+- In the Energy.gov Drupal content management system (CMS), to see a list of all your content, log in and click on "Office Content."
 Select the drop-down menu next to your website and select "Content."
 This will list every page in your section.

-- If your website is not in Drupal, you can use the internal search engine to find all of your website's content.
+- If your website is not in the Energy.gov Drupal CMS, you can use the internal search engine to find all of your website's content.

 EERE does not currently have an automated way to inventory your websites.

 Download the content inventory template.